mgmt-sa-tiger-team/sap-hana-workshop/exercises/1-deploy/README.md

 Step 1:
 -------

-After running the workflow template, results will be now reflected in the inventory **satellite_inventory**.
+After running the workflow template, results will be now reflected in the inventory **aws-hana**.

 Navigate to **INVENTORIES**

 Step 2:
 -------

-Click **satellite_inventory**.
+Click **aws-hana**.

 Step 3:
 -------

-Click **GROUPS** tab and select **foreman_content_view_rhelsaphanabase**.
+Click **GROUPS** tab and select **tag_app_sap_hana_ha_demo**.

 Step 4:
 -------

-Review the newly provisioned systems, you can click on one of them and review the variables discovered from Satellite dynamically, these variables will be available for any automation as well as via REST API to any external system.
+Review the newly provisioned systems, you can click on one of them and review the variables discovered from AWS dynamically, these variables will be available for any automation as well as via REST API to any external system.

 ![Review Host](images/1-inventory-host-1-review.png)